+Task Section

-Task Section Install web agents on Apache HTTP Server or IBM HTTP Server Section 4.1 Install web agents on Microsoft Internet Information Services (IIS) Section 4.2 Install web agents on NGINX Plus Section 4.3
+Install web agents on Apache HTTP server or IBM HTTP Server Section 3.1

-4.1.
+Install web agents on IIS Section 3.2

+Install web agents on NGINX Plus Section 3.3

+3.1.
 Installing the Apache Web Agent

-This section covers prerequisites and installation procedures for Web Agents 5.5 on Apache HTTP Servers and IBM HTTP Servers.
+This section covers prerequisites and installation procedures for Web Agents 5 on Apache HTTP Servers and IBM HTTP Servers.

-The examples on this chapter use Apache and the Apache HTTP Server agent path.
-For IBM HTTP Servers, replace the Apache HTTP Server agent path, apache_24_agent, with the IBM HTTP agent path, https://www.apache_24_agent, with the IBM HTTP agent path, https://www.apache_24_agent.
+The examples on this chapter use the Apache HTTP Server agent path.
+For IBM HTTP Servers, replace the Apache HTTP Server agent path, apache_24_agent, with the IBM HTTP agent path, httpserver7_agent.

-4.1.1.
+3.1.1.
 Before You Install

 - 1. Download the web agent from BackStage.
 For more information, see "Downloading and Unzipping Web Agents". - 2.
-Consider the following points before installing web agents on Apache: - Avoid installing the web server as root.
-Instead, create a web server user and install it as that user.
+Consider the following points before installing web agents on Apache HTTP Server or IBM HTTP Server: - Avoid installing the web server and the web agent as root.
+Instead, create a web server user and install as that user.

 - The web agent replaces authentication functionality provided by Apache, for example, the mod_auth modules.
-Integration with built-in Apache authentication directives, such as AuthName, FilesMatch, and Require is not supported. - SELinux can prevent the web server from accessing agent libraries and the agent from being able to write to audit and debug logs.
+Integration with built-in Apache httpd authentication directives, such as AuthName, FilesMatch, and Require is not supported. - SELinux can prevent the web server from accessing agent libraries and the agent from being able to write to audit and debug logs.
 See "Troubleshooting". - Ensure AM is installed and running, so that you can contact AM from the system running the web agent. - Agents require OpenSSL or the native Windows SSL libraries to be present.
-These libraries help to secure communications, for example when connecting to AM using WebSockets.
+These libraries help to secure communications, for example when connecting to AM using websockets.